ooyeku/grayv-lsm/docs/user-guide.md

 ## 1. Installation

-To install Grav LSM, follow these steps:
+To install Grayv LSM, follow these steps:

 1. Ensure you have Go installed on your system.
-2. Run the following command to install Grav LSM:
+2. Run the following command to install Grayv LSM:
    ```
-   go install github.com/ooyeku/grav-lsm@latest
+   go install github.com/ooyeku/grayv-lsm@latest
    ```
-3. The `grav-lsm` command should now be available in your terminal.
+3. The `grayv-lsm` command should now be available in your terminal.

 ## 2. Configuration

-Grav LSM uses a configuration file to manage database and server settings.
+Grayv LSM uses a configuration file to manage database and server settings.
 The default configuration is embedded in the application, but you can override it by creating a `config.json` file in the same directory as the executable.

 Example `config.json`: